payeezy/payeezy_direct_API/payeezy_node/README.md

 ##Usage

-*Refer to test/payeezy-test.js for code samples on Authorize, Purchase, Capture, Void and Refund Transaction
+Refer to test/payeezy-test.js for code samples on Authorize, Purchase, Capture, Void and Refund Transaction

+## API Overview

+Refer to the [`documentation`] https://developer.payeezy.com/docs-sandbox on the Payeezy Developer Portal

 ## Contributing
 ```bash